soomla/knowledge-base/src/documents/soomla/cocos2dx/js/store/Store_Model.html.md

 ---
-layout: "content"
+layout: "soomla-content"
 image: "Modeling"
 title: "Economy Model & API"
 text: "Every game economy can be based on SOOMLA's economy model.
 Learn the building blocks of creating a virtual economy with currencies and virtual goods."
 position: 3
-theme: 'platforms'
+theme: 'soomla-cocos2dx'
 collection: 'soomla_cocos2djs_store'
 module: 'store'
 lang: 'js'
 platform: 'cocos2dx'
 ---

 # Economy Model & API

 SOOMLA's cocos2dx-store provides a complete data model implementation for virtual economies.
 Every game economy has currencies, packs of currencies that can be sold, and items that can be sold either for money or in exchange for other items.
 And these are just the very basics, of course.
 This tutorial contains descriptions of each entity in the economy model, along with examples.

 All the classes are implemented in [soomla-store.js](https://github.com/soomla/cocos2dx-store/blob/master/js/soomla-store.js).

 ![alt text](/img/tutorial_img/soomla_diagrams/EconomyModel.png "Soomla Economy Model")

 ## Virtual Items

 Almost every entity in your virtual economy will be a Virtual Item.
 There are many types of Virtual Items and you can select the ones that fit your needs.
 Each one of the various types extends the class `VirtualItem` and adds its own behavior.

 Almost all `VirtualItems` are `PurchasableVirtualItems`.
 Among other features, all Virtual items have 2 functions to help you easily interact with them: `give` and `take`.
 Preferably, you should use the two methods provided in `StoreInventory` for these purposes, called `giveItem` and `takeItem`.
 Use these functions to give or take from your users a specific amount of a specific Virtual Item.

 Use `giveItem` when you want to give your user something and get nothing in return.
 (If you want to give something and get something in return, you need to use `buyItem`).
 Use `takeItem` when you want to take something from your user, for example in the case of a refund.

 Every virtual item has an ID, a unique string that we use to identify the different items.

 ## PurchaseTypes

 As stated above, almost all Virtual Items are purchasable, or as we call them, `PurchasableVirtualItem`s.
 Purchase types are used to indicate whether an item will be purchased with money or with other virtual items: there are 2 different purchase types described below.

 <div class="info-box">In the examples below the declarations of purchase types are shown as a part of
 `PurchasableVirtualItem` declarations, because this is the most common use of purchase types.</div>

 ### PurchaseWithMarket

 This kind of `PurchaseType` should be attached to items that you want to make available for purchase in the Market (App Store, Google Play Store, etc..) for real money.
 When you create an instance of `PurchaseWithMarket`, you need to define the associated `VirtualItem` in the Market.

 **NOTE:** The product ID you define in your implementation of `IStoreAssets` should be the same as you define in the Market.

 #### **For Example**
 Suppose that in your game, you offer a “No-Ads” feature for $1.99 in the Market.
 The code below shows how you need to declare the `PurchaseType` parameter of your “No-Ads” item.

 ``` js